Behind the scenes of the Red Bull Air Force Marfa Lights photoshoot

 The light fantastic

 This image is actually 48 photos stitched together.
-Six cameras each took eight long-exposure shots of the Red Bull Air Force as they jumped from the airplane, went into formation, and finally disappeared behind the mountains.
-“The result is an abstract light painting with an endless night sky,” says photographer Dustin Snipes.
+Six cameras each took eight long-exposure shots of the Red Bull Air Force as they jumped from the airplane, went into formation and finally disappeared behind the mountains.
+“The result is an abstract light painting with an endless night sky,” says Snipes.